jmuszka/etymomap/README.md

 Alternatively, you can host it yourself with the following steps:

-1. `git clone https://github.com/jmuszka/EtymoMap.git && cd EtymoMap/etymomap`
+1. `git clone https://github.com/jmuszka/etymomap.git && cd etymomap/`
-2. `npm install`
+2. `npm i -g bun`
-3. `npm start`
+3. `cd server/ && bun i`, followed by `bun run dev` to run the backend.
+> [!TIP]
+> Run `cp example.env .env` and add your API keys and which port you want the backend to run on.
+4. `cd client/ && bun i`, followed by `bun run dev` to run the frontend.
+> [!TIP]
+> Run `cp example.env .env` and add the URL that can access your backend.
-4. Visit `localhost:3000` in your preferred browser.
+5. Visit `localhost:3000` in your preferred browser.

-To run the project, you'll need to create a .env file as follows:
-- `cd .. `
-- `mv env.example .env`
-- And insert your OpenAI and Merriam-Webster API keys.